wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

 and numbers are LED position on DataHand unit followed by LED color.

 ## Class inheritance diagrams
-These diagrams depict all LayerState, Layer, and Layered classes used in DH.
 The classes are found in two libraries:

     keybrd/src/